utsavanand/blog/_posts/2017-05-25-Server-Side-vs-Client-Side-Rendering.markdown

 1. I need to have a good refrigerator to stock all the groceries and keep them fresh.
 2. Each trip will take a lot of time as I have more stuff to buy.

-There could be many more things you could factor in while comparing the above two options but you het the gist.
+There could be many more things you could factor in while comparing the above two options but you get the gist.

-Now, Option 1 - Make frequent trips to the store and get only you want for a limited time period is analogous to Server Side Rendering.
+Now, Option 1 - Make frequent trips to the store and get only what you want for a limited time period is analogous to Server Side Rendering.

 Option 2 - Make one trip to the store and get most of your stuff.
 Stack it in a refrigerator is analogous to Client Side Rendering.